mus-format/mus-go/README.md

 While originally built for the [MUS format](https://medium.com/@ymz-ncnk/mus-serialization-format-20f833df12d5), its minimalist architecture and extensive set of serialization primitives make it ideal for implementing other binary formats.
-See this [example of Protobuf-style encoding](https://github.com/mus-format/examples-go/tree/main/protobuf) using `mus-go`.
+See this [example of Protobuf-style encoding](https://github.com/mus-format/examples-go/tree/main/protobuf) using `mus`.

 A streaming version is also available: [mus-stream](https://github.com/mus-format/mus-stream-go).